m417z/ntdoc/descriptions/ntsetiocompletion.md

 IO operation status.

-### NumberOfBytesTransfered
+### NumberOfBytesTransferred

-Number of bytes transfered in manually finished IO operation.
+Number of bytes transferred in manually finished IO operation.

 # Documented by